Overheard in a Soho pub …

 GUS: Please, let’s not.

 EDDIE: But they’re, like, totally awesome.
-That big outfit did them … what are they called?
+That big outfit in California did them … what are they called?
 Industrial Light Beer.

-GUS: Are you absolutely sure that’s the name?
+GUS: Are you absolutely certain that’s the name?

 EDDIE: Dunno.
 Maybe it’s Root Beer.
-Anyway, I heard they recreated a complete 3D computer model of New York City just by going out and taking photographs on the streets.
+Anyway, I heard they created a complete 3D computer model of New York City just by going out and taking photographs on the streets.

 GUS: Has someone spiked your drink?

 EDDIE: It’s true.
-These schmucks went out with cameras for like weeks and weeks, shooting every square inch of the city.
-Like Google Street View.
+These schmucks went out with cameras for like weeks and weeks and weeks, shooting every square inch of the city.
+Like Google Street View, only really killer.
 They brought all the photos back and, you know, did stuff.

 GUS: What ‘stuff’?
 How can you turn a series of photographs, which contain only two-dimensional data, into a three-dimensional representation of a metropolitan space?

 EDDIE: Dunno.
-Didn’t read that far.
 Maybe they printed out the photos and glued them together.
 You could do that.
 Like building a house from playing cards.
 You’d need a big roll of sticky tape.
 Maybe a warehouse.

-GUS: Have you ever thought about seeking professional help?
+GUS: Have you ever considered seeking professional help?

 EDDIE: Like I say, I’m fuzzy on the detail.
 They used Lidar to scan things.